PASSD Utilizes Rs. 206.76 Billion In FY 2020-21, Rs. 254.95 Billion In FY 2019-20 - UrduPoint

 PASSD Utilizes Rs.
 206.76 Billion In FY 2020-21, Rs.
 254.95 Billion In FY 2019-20

-According to the three years performance report of the Poverty Alleviation and Social Safety Division (PASSD) unveiled on Thursday, an amount of Rs.
+According to three years performance of PASSD, an amount of Rs.
 179 billion disbursed to 14.8 million families in 2020 under the Ehsaas Emergency Cash-I while Rs.
 48 billion will be disbursed to 40 million additional families under Ehsaas Emergency Cash-II.
 This is in addition to the seven million families being enrolled under the Kafaalat Programme.

 Ehsaas has completed its first-ever computer aided door-to-door survey all over the country to gather data of the socioeconomic status of households.
 As of July 9, 2021 the survey is currently 98 percent complete in the country and is progressing smoothly to accomplish soon.